thien/AISearch/paper.md

 ### Random Mutation

 Random mutation is produced by finding two random positions in the path and switching their positions with each other; for example in the tour `1,2,3,4,5,6,7,8`, a Random Number Generator is used to get the cities `2`, and `6`.
 These two cities are swapped leading to the tour path `1,6,3,4,5,2,7,8`.

+### Partial Shuffle Mutation

+This mutation changes the order of the tours.
+It works by iterating through all the cities in the tour probabilistically

 ### Testing of Mutation Methods